RivalMind Logo - A Digital Marketing Agency

 With marketing goals in tow, take some time to examine your marketing foundation.
 Do you have proper digital assets in place to reach your goals?
 Is your foundation prepared for growth?

-For example, we’ve been approached by business owners intent on pursuing search engine optimization (SEO), only to uncover significant website issues.
-We took a step back, often diving into website development, before starting SEO.
+search engine optimization (SEO), only to uncover significant website issues.
+When this is the case, we take a step back, often diving into website development, before starting SEO.

 Consider these questions: